lzim/mtl/blue/session02/s02_facilitator/mtl_session02_say_checklist.md

 -  [ ] **What stands out to you about ________________________________**[fill-in team vision]**?

 -  [ ] **What is most important to you to check out first related to  ________________________________**[fill-in team vision]?
-    [Prepare in advance, but ask this as an open-ended quesiton]?
+    [Prepare in advance, but ask this as an open-ended question?
 -  [ ] **What is most surprising?**
-    [Prepare in advance, but ask this as an open-ended quesiton]?
+    [Prepare in advance, but ask this as an open-ended question]?

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:35-00:40***

 ### 4. Click to view the "data" tabs, which show your team's individual patient information.

 -  [ ]  Patients with restricted access to their information have asterisks (****)
--  [ ] Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from mental health assistant.
+-  [ ] Patient information corresponds to the same categories as the team trends: diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), measures from mental health assistant, and suicide and behavior risk flags.
 -  [ ] Providers can filter to find specific patients, or produce reports.

 <img src = "https://github.com/lzim/teampsd/blob/master/resources/icons/timestamp.png" height = "40" width = "40" style ="display: inline-block"/> ***00:40-00:50***